ansys/pyhps/README.rst

 ----------

 Before contributing to the project, ensure that you are thoroughly familiar with the `PyAnsys Developer's guide`_.
-You will need to follow these steps:
+To contribute, follow these steps:

 #.
 Clone this repository: